-For centuries, European explorers had been seeking a way to Pacific over North America but had long been stumped, with many explorers probing from the Atlantic side dying in the attempt.
+For centuries, European explorers had been seeking a way to the Pacific over North America but had long been stumped, with many explorers probing from the Atlantic side dying in the attempt.
 Failing to find a passage from the northeastern side of the continent, the Admiralty thought that perhaps Cook could discover it by searching along the unknown northwest coast of North America.

 There, Cook stopped to trade and resupply before departing to explore the Pacific Northwest, but he returned a year later to provision and explore the islands more thoroughly.

 The Hawaiians considered Kealakekua Bay sacred to Lono, a fertility god.
 So, when the Hawaiians saw the white sails of Cook’s ships anchored in the bay during the festival to the god in question, they treated Cook and his crew as messengers of Lono, if not as living gods themselves.

 No doubt angered by the deception, the mood quickly turned against the British.

-After having worn out their welcome, Cook and the crew set sail on February 4, 1779, hoping to carry on with more explorations.
+After having worn out their welcome, Cook and the crew set sail on Feb.
+4, 1779, hoping to carry on with more explorations.
 However, gales soon broke Cook’s foremast which required repair, so Cook was forced to return to Kealakekua Bay.

-Reports become very contradictory here, as Cook either went ashore planning to kidnap the Hawaiian Chief Kalei’opu’u to hold as a hostage until the Hawaiians return the boat, or he went ashore to try to calm the situation down and negotiate for the return of the cutter.
+The situation was tense as the British returned, with the Hawaiians throwing stones at the British.
+Reports become contradictory here, as Cook either went ashore planning to kidnap the Hawaiian Chief Kalei’opu’u to hold as a hostage, or he went ashore to try to calm the situation down and negotiate for the return of the cutter.

 Meanwhile, the Hawaiians took Cook’s body and — depending on the perspective of the Hawaiians or the British — treated it with high funerary honors reserved for one of their chiefs, or they horribly mutilated it and hacked it to pieces.

 Cook’s Legacy As Explorer, Scientific Pioneer, And Global Imperialist

 Aside from bringing numerous peoples into contact with Europe for the first time — for good and for ill — Cook also demonstrated the practical application of science through his use of the chronometer and demonstrating how to defeat scurvy.

 His voyages were an altogether different affair than other explorers of the era.
-“The Endeavor was not only on a voyage of discovery,” said Pulitzer-Prize-winning author Tony Horwitz, in his book Blue Latitudes, “it was also a laboratory for testing the latest theories and technologies, much as spaceships are today.”
+“The Endeavor was not only on a voyage of discovery,” said Pulitzer-Prize-winning author Tony Horwitz in his book Blue Latitudes.
+“It was also a laboratory for testing the latest theories and technologies, much as spaceships are today.”

-Like many figures in history, the reality is not either-or, but both-at-once and Captain James Cook’s legacy in part is the reminder that legacies are never the simple affairs we’d like them to be.
+Like many figures in history, the reality is not either-or, but both-at-once, and Captain James Cook’s legacy in part is the reminder that legacies are never the simple affairs we’d like them to be.

-Now that you’ve read about the voyages of Captain James Cook, learn about Alexander Selkirk, the marooned British sailor who may have been the inspiration for Robinson Crusoe, or read the extraordinary tale of how Ada Blackjack outlived her all-male crew after being stranded in the Arctic for two years.
+Now that you’ve read about the voyages of Captain James Cook, learn about Alexander Selkirk, the marooned British sailor who may have been the inspiration for “Robinson Crusoe.”
+Then, read the extraordinary tale of how Ada Blackjack outlived her all-male crew after being stranded in the Arctic for two years.